 When you’re looking to save your business, liquidation is probably not an option that springs to mind for a director.
 Well here is a surprise – often the best way to save a business is to sell that business out of the old-company and then to liquidate the old company.
 We don’t save the company, but we do save the business.

 During this process there are a lot of tricks and traps that need to be avoided.
 The golden rule is that any sale of assets, or the business as a whole, is done at a ‘market price’.
-Also, if the sale is not carried out correctly – and legally – then the directors could have problems in the future with a liquidator, and it may also attract the attention of ASIC (Australian Securities and Investments Commission), or the ATO.
+Also, if the sale is not carried out correctly – and legally – then the directors could have problems in the future with a liquidator, and it may also attract the attention of the government, or the ATO.

 Wherever your company sits in that range, working through the problems is a stressful and worrying time.
 As a director, you will be dealing with the pressure of not letting down employees, shareholders and creditors while dealing with unfamiliar situations and laws.